 Seventeen: Energy-efficient lightbulbs.
 Now that there are more options available, it’s easy to make the switch.
 The bonus is they also last longer.

 Eighteen: Energy-efficient appliances.
-Choose energy-efficient appliances and compare energy ratings
+Choose energy-efficient appliances and compare energy ratings when purchasing new appliances for your home.

 Nineteen: Got rid of our second freezer.
 After a recent freezer cleanout, I realized we didn’t really need our secondary freezer.
 Both freezers had just become storage spaces for the food we weren’t using that was just getting lost.
 Now I’m better with using up the foods that good in the freezer and tracking our inventory.
 Food is getting used and we’re not wasting all the electricity running a freezer we didn’t really need.
+If you do need a second freezer, use one that is rate Energy Efficient and store it some place cool (we had ours in the garage which gets so hot in the summer and that thing had to work so hard to stay cool)

-5 Goals for this year to be more GREEN
+7 More ways to be more GREEN

 - Start composting